mindee/tawazi/README.md

 * MyPy compatible
 * Many Python implementations support (in the future)

-In Tawazi, a computation sequence is referred to as `DAG`.
-The functions called inside the computation sequence are referred to as `ExecNode`s.
+In [Tawazi](https://pypi.org/project/tawazi/), a computation sequence is referred to as `DAG`.
+The functions invoked inside the computation sequence are referred to as `ExecNode`s.

-This library supports:
+Current features are:
-* Limiting the number of "Threads" that the DAG uses while running
+* Limiting the number of "Threads" that the `DAG` uses
-* Priority Choice of each `ExecNode`
-* Per `ExecNode` choice of parallelization (i.e. An `ExecNode` is allowed to run in parallel with other `ExecNode`s or not)
 * setup `ExecNode`s: These nodes only run once per DAG instance
 * debug `ExecNode`s: These are nodes that only run during when `RUN_DEBUG_NODES` environment variable is set
 * running a subgraph of the DAG instance
 * Excluding an `ExecNode` from running
-* cache the results of the execution of a `DAG` for faster development
+* caching the results of the execution of a `DAG` for faster subsequent execution
+* Priority Choice of each `ExecNode` for fine control of execution order
+* Per `ExecNode` choice of parallelization (i.e. An `ExecNode` is allowed to run in parallel with other `ExecNode`s or not)
 * and more!

 **Note**: The library is still at an [advanced state of development](#future-developments).
+Breaking changes might happen on the minor version (v0.Minor.Patch).
+Please pin [Tawazi](https://pypi.org/project/tawazi/) to the __Minor Version__.
 Your contributions are highly welcomed.

 ## Usage